-- (a) Amounts include the U.S. Targets results from the date of acquisition on February 18, 2019 through December 31, 2019. - (b) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS see discussion of Non-IFRS Measures.
-As a percent of revenue amounts are calculated as total selling and marketing expense divided by total revenue of \$4,012,850 and \$12,600,159 in the three and twelve months ended December 31, 2019, respectively.
+- (a) Amounts include the U.S. operations results from the date of acquisition on February 18, 2019 through September 30, 2019. - (b) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS see discussion of Non-IFRS Measures.
+As a percent of revenue amounts are calculated as total selling, security and marketing expense divided by total revenue totaling \$7,236,441 and \$17,192,568 (2019 -\$4,176,747 and \$8,587,309) in the respective three and nine month periods ended September 30, 2020 and 2019.

-Selling, security and marketing expenses are almost entirely incurred by the U.S. Targets.
+Selling, security and marketing expenses are almost entirely incurred by the dispensaries and cultivation operations.
 Specifically, employee costs, which consist of salaries, benefits, employee travel and meals and entertainment, largely relate to bud tenders at the dispensaries in addition to front desk and register staff and security costs related to patient screening and inventory controls.
-Consistent with employee costs included in general and administrative expense, selling and marketing employee costs increased in the three months ended December 31, 2019, largely due to adding additional retail personnel at each dispensary location and increasing the minimum wage paid to employees and rolling out a benefits program to all employees.
+The increase other than due to the timing of the acquisitions in 2019 resulting in operations on February 19th, is largely due to adding additional retail personnel at each dispensary location, increasing the minimum wage paid to employees, rolling out a benefits program and adding staff as a result of the Redding dispensary opening in late February 2020.

 Security services consist of security provided by third parties at the cultivation and dispensary locations.
-The Company utilizes the services of third-party security firms who provide security guards at each dispensary.
-The Company utilizes security services on a 24 hours basis.
-In April 2020, the Company amended its security protocol and estimates that its annual security costs will decrease by approximately \$200,000 which savings are expected to be offset by the security costs relating to the contemplated acquisition of the Redding dispensary^(a).
+The Company utilizes the services of third-party security firms that provide security guards at each dispensary.
+The Company employs security services on a 24 hours basis.
+In April 2020, the Company amended its security protocol and estimates that its annual security costs will decrease by approximately \$160,000.
+The savings are to be offset by increased security costs to protect the Company's assets as a result of the threat of vandalism and looting that occurred in May and June 2020 in Sacramento and Port City.

-The Company also incurs advertising and promotion expenses directly by the U.S. Targets which implemented a marketing campaign that commenced in the second quarter of 2019 focused on promoting the "Vibe by California" store and "Hype" product brands.
+The Company also incurs advertising and promotion expenses directly by the dispensaries and cultivation operations, which implemented a marketing campaign that commenced in the second quarter of 2019 and focused on promoting the "Vibe by California" store and "Hype" product brands.
 The Company has existing policies, procedures and approval processes in place to ensure that all media advertising complies with all existing regulatory requirements in the State of California.

-Net loss
+Net Income